NREL/EnergyPlus/design/FY2021/NFP-ThreeNewSteamSystems.md

 ## Justification for New Feature ##

 Steam heating for hot water loops is common in university campuses and cities like New York.
 Often, steam energy is transferred at the building to a hot water system via a heat exchanger.
 Currently users can make both steam and hot water systems, but cannot link them together.
 This forces modelers to use HW boilers/systems to approximate the steam systems, which isn’t accurate and reduces confidence in the energy model.
-The request for this new feature came from Bractlet.
+The request for steam to water heat exchanger came from Bractlet.
 There have also been several upvotes on the new feature request from EnergyPlus Github.
+In addition, the current energyplus does not allow to use districtheating and LoadProfile:Plant in a steam loop.

 ## E-mail and Conference Call Conclusions ##